 You can also find monk fruit sweetener blends that reduce the overall sweetness, making it more suitable for cup-for-cup substitutions in your favorite recipes.
 However, be sure to double check the Nutrition Facts label to ensure the blend does not contain any added sugar.

-The bottom line: which sweetener is better?
+The bottom line on monk fruit vs stevia: which is better?

 Both monk fruit and stevia are sugar free, calorie free sweeteners that can be used in the place of sugar to sweeten foods and beverages without impacting blood sugar levels.